yugabyte/yugabyte-db/docs/content/preview/admin/ysqlsh-meta-commands.md

 ##### \q, \quit

-Quits the `ysqlsh` program.
+Quits ysqlsh.
 In a script file, only execution of that script is terminated.

 ##### \qecho *text* [ ... ]